ARMmbed/mbed-tools/docs/howto/mbed-tools-howto.md

 ### Project environment variables (Optional)

-Mbed Tools has two environment variables that you can set for a project:
+Mbed CLI 2 has two environment variables that you can set for a project:

 - `MBED_API_AUTH_TOKEN`: Token to access private board information stored for a vendor team.
 - `MBED_DATABASE_MODE`: Use online or offline mode.
 Possible values: